Superbition/Celestte-Docs/docs/using_polyel/validation.md

 `Before:date`

 The field being validated must be before the given date.
 All dates will be passed into the `strtotime` PHP function.
 This rule like the [After](#after) rule allows you to use another fields value as the date, for example: 'Before:start_date'.
 Be careful when validating dates, make sure you are using the correct date formats.

+#### DateFormat
+---

+`DateFormat:format`

+The field being validated must match the given format, this rule uses the PHP `DateTime` class to parse formats and validate them, so you may use any date format supported by the `DateTime` class.
+You should either use this rule or `date` when validating dates, not both at the same time.